graphtastic/subgraph-dgraph-software-supply-chain/docs/design/on--dgraph-docker-compose.md

         #... other properties
     ```

 This approach completely decouples the runtime configuration of the Dgraph Alpha from the Docker Compose definition.
-Engineers can now freely edit the `start-alpha.sh` file to add or modify any of the extensive command-line flags Dgraph offers and apply them with a simple container restart, achieving the desired rapid iteration workflow.
+Engineers can now freely edit the `start-alpha.sh` file to add or modify any of the extensive command-line flags Dgraph offers and apply them with a simple container restart.

 ## Cluster Initialization, Schema Management, and Verification